Former ‘Teen Mom 2’ Star Jenelle Evans Says She Is Making ‘Wiser Decisions’

 “I have income in many diff ways.
 That’s my business and no one else’s.
 Im just growing older and making wiser decisions in life.”

 Jenelle was first introduced to audiences on her Season 2 episode of 16 and Pregnant.
 On the show, she found out she was pregnant with her oldest son, Jace.
-Jenelle’s mother gained custody of Jenelle’s son and their lives were then chronicled on Teen Mom 2.
-Over the past several years, fans have followed Jenelle and her ups and downs.
-She had another son with ex-boyfriend Nathan Griffith and then moved on with her now husband, David Eason.
+Jenelle’s mother gained custody of Jenelle’s son, and their lives were then chronicled on Teen Mom 2.
+Over the past several years, fans have followed Jenelle and her tumultuous life.
+She had another son with ex-boyfriend Nathan Griffith, and then moved on with her now-husband, David Eason.
 The two married and had one child together, a daughter named Ensley.

-Although Jenelle shared her life on the show for many years, MTV cut ties with Jenelle earlier this year.
-Following an incident in which her husband allegedly shot her French bulldog, Nugget, her children were removed from the couples care.
+Although Jenelle shared her life on the show for a long time, MTV cut ties with Jenelle earlier this year.
+Following an incident in which her husband allegedly shot her French bulldog, Nugget, her children were removed from the couple’s care.
 Jenelle and David spent weeks in and out of court in an effort to regain custody of their kids.
-Before the Fourth of July, the couple regained custody of their kids.
+In advance of the Fourth of July, the couple regained custody of their kids.

-As previously reported by The Inquisitr, Jenelle and her husband recently took the kids on a family fall trip to Nashville.
-She shared photos of her kids on the trip and it looked like the family had a fun time.
+As was previously reported by The Inquisitr, Jenelle and her husband recently took the kids on a family trip to Nashville.
+She shared photos of her kids on the trip, and it looked like the family had a fun time.